ankushjain2001/fastapi-react-mongodb/README.md

-# fastapi-react-mongo-auth
+# FastAPI-React-MongoDB Boilerplate Project
-An elementary boilerplate project to get you started with a FastAPI backend, React frontend, MongoDB, and JWT or session cookie user authentication
+A minimal boilerplate project to get you started with a FastAPI backend, React frontend, MongoDB, and JWT or session cookie user authentication (via FastAPIUsers).